andis-sprinkis/tparts/README.md

 ## How does the script work?

-The tparts script is for building a set of plain text files – documents, in their target directories, from reusable, hierarchically-inheritant parts – the template value files, prefixed by `_inline_`, `_block_`, `_pre_`.
+The tparts script is for building a set of plain text files – documents, in their target directories, from reusable, inheritant parts – the template value files, prefixed by `_inline_`, `_block_`, `_pre_`.

 In the example project it means creating the HTML documents and the supplementary files, like `manifest.webmanifest`, `robots.txt`, `sitemap.xml`, from the globally defined and the document specific values in the available template value files, prefixed with `_`.
 And also copying the static assets files, like style-sheets and images, to their respective document directories.